mikegav23/express-template/README.md

 - **CORS** → cross-origin resource sharing config
 - **express-rate-limit** → rate limiting

+## ✅ Validation with Zod

+This project uses **Zod** for request validation.
+Schemas will be found in src/zod

 ## 📝 Logging

 - **Pino** for structured, JSON-friendly logs